XP-Angelholm/xp-ggleap-toolset/README.md

 ### windows-profile-picture-removal

 _windows-profile-picture-removal_ can be used to quickly remove profile pictures from computers with pictures due to people logging into Windows and Microsoft.
 This script can be disabled until a profile picture is required to be deleted.
 Instructions on how to enable and disable can be found [here](#how-to-enable-and-disable-scripts).

 ### 15-minutes-remaining-warning

-*15-minutes-remaining-warning* reminds the visitors that the establishment closes in 15 minutes by playing a sound.
+_15-minutes-remaining-warning_ reminds the visitors that the establishment closes in 15 minutes by playing a sound.
 This script should be configured to be executed over an extended amount of time, in the web interface of ggLeap.

 ### installer-scripts

 The scripts found in _installer-scripts_ are used to simplify the install process for the other scripts.
-A seperate folder is used instead of dividing the install scripts based on usage to simplify the main install script as well as enabling individual downloads.
+A separate folder is used instead of dividing the install scripts based on usage to simplify the main install script as well as enabling individual downloads.

 ## Preparing files and installing